BrodaNoel/cv/README.md

 * [Animate5](https://github.com/BrodaNoel/animate5): So ugly code, but so proud.
 One of my firsts Vanilla Javascript projects.
 I did it to understand better the Canvas 2D context.
 Check it out!
 Open that `index.html` and move that guy!
 * Agthy-Site (private): www.agthy.com (the site for React-Agthy project)
 * Agthy-Backed (private): The backend code for React-Agthy and Agthy-Site project.
+* [DevsEverywhere](https://github.com/BrodaNoel/devseverywhere): Project to learn more about React, Redux, and those yerbas.
+* [Firebase-Test](https://github.com/BrodaNoel/firebase-tests): In progress.
+Project created just to improve knowledge in Firebase.
 * [StreamingJS](https://github.com/BrodaNoel/streamingjs): In progress.
 Using WebRTC to create P2P video conferences.
+* [React-Agthy](https://github.com/BrodaNoel/react-agthy): React component to get user feedback in your website

 ## Which is that project that I would like to see grow up?
 Oh yeah!
 This project has name, and some basic designs.
 Not published yet, but basically it's a game, a on-off-line game, like [oGame](https://en.ogame.gameforge.com).